afsheenara24/CodTech-Task1-BigDataAnalysis/README.md

-# CodTech Internship - Task 1: Big Data Analysis using PySpark
+# Big Data Analysis using PySpark

 This repository contains the first task completed for the CodTech Data Analysis Internship.